How to Do a Quiet Title

 “Oh, I can’t give you legal advice.”

-I mean, it doesn’t make sense the way they answer the question.
-So the point is, you’re going to have to start doing some research, all right?
+So the point is, you’re going to have to start doing some research.

-Now, the easiest way is to hire an attorney that knows this, and put them on some kind of short retainer and say, “I’ll pay you so I can ask you, to get these questions in.
-Because if you answer the question and know what you’re talking about, it makes it a lot better.”
+The easiest way is to hire an attorney that knows this, and put them on some kind of short retainer and say, “I’ll pay you so I can ask you questions.”

 99% of the people that I do business with don’t even want to go look at the property, which is the biggest mistake they could make, let alone do the research I’m talking about.